okJiang/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 - Range: 0 ∪ [10, +∞]
 - This parameter is used to set the inspect interval in the health check.
 Zero represents network inspect is disabled.
 It also represents the sensitivity and growth rate.
 When the `inspect-network-interval` is smaller, the more data is detected per unit time, and the score is likely to grow faster.

-`network-recovery-duration`
+`recovery-duration`
 - Type: Integer
-- Default value: 10
+- Default value: 1800
-- Unit: min
+- Unit: s
-- Range: [1, +∞]
+- Range: [0, +∞]
-- This parameter is used to set the network recovery duration.
+- This parameter is used to set the slow store recovery duration.
+It already exists in PD, and in the future it will jointly control the recovery duration of disk and network.

+`enable-network-slow-store`
+- Type: Bool
+- Default value: false
+- This is a switch to control network-slow-store-scheduler

 `inspect-network-interval` is a parameter in tikv-server, which is similar with [`inspect-interval`](https://docs.pingcap.com/tidb/dev/tikv-configuration-file/#inspect-interval).
-And `network-recovery-duration` can be set via `pd-ctl scheduler config evict-slow-store-scheduler set`.
+And `recovery-duration` and `enable-network-slow-store` can be set via `pd-ctl scheduler config evict-slow-store-scheduler set`.

 #### Internal